Recoskie/JDasm/docs/Machine.md

 <br />

-The registrars are given different names based on the size of a operation.
+The registers are given different names based on the size of a operation.

 <br />